-Servingcount2020.txt
+servingCount2025.txt

 • A list of the 174 subgroups of the NCC Food Group Serving Count System found in Output Files 07-11.
-Includes codes, subgroup descriptions, and levels of member (M) and category (C).
+Includes codes, subgroup descriptions, and food group levels of member (M) and category (C).

-USDAfg2020.txt
+usdaFg2025.txt

-• Includes name and USDA Food Group IDs at member (M), subcategory (S), and category (C) levels and a column indicating food group level.
+• A list of Food Group Codes and descriptions for the Modified USDA Food Group File.
+Includes a column indicating food group levels of member (M), subcategory (S), and category (C).